-Ariana Grande’s Reaction To Her London Wax Figure Will Have You LOLing
+Ariana Grande Had The Funniest Reaction To Her Questionable Wax Figure

 In many celebrities' lives, there comes a point in time when they cross a certain threshold of fame.
 It's called "getting your own Madame Tussaud's wax statue."
 Ariana Grande has had wax replicas made in the past, but a new figure just arrived in London's museum and it has everyone (including Ari) asking some questions.
 Ariana Grande's reaction to her London wax figure is so funny and a perfect example of the singer's wit.